arcticblizzard/Coinmarch/docs/player-introduction/character-creation/character-creation.md

 Each character begins with a Knack - a unique ability picked up through hard lessons, close calls, or raw instinct.
 Knacks grant both a small **passive** benefit that is always in effect, and a limited-use **active** **ability** that can be triggered during play.
 These knacks represent what sets your character apart from the other cutthroats and misfits scraping by in the city’s underbelly.

+The passive ability of a knack may *exceed* the skill cap set out by your basic career.

 !!! warning "Warning"

     These knacks are homebrewed, and the GM reserves the rights to make small tweaks for balancing reasons during downtime.